Macartney-Christopher/5-Axis-Camera-Position-Control/Software.md

         PORTB |= B00001100; //MS1 and MS2 high
     }
 ```
-&nbsp;&nbsp;&nbsp;Here isaac879 uses the microcontroller ports directly.
+&nbsp;&nbsp;&nbsp;Here, isaac879 uses the microcontroller ports directly.
 As seen above, there are eight B Ports which correspond to the 8 digits in the code.
-Despite how efficient it was for the regular Nano, the Nano 33 IoT was faster and the code could be simplified.
+Despite how efficient it is for the regular Nano, the Nano 33 IoT is faster and the code could be simplified using digitalWrite().

 ### Bit Manipulation - Bluetooth Implementation
-&nbsp;&nbsp;&nbsp;Sending the commands from the controller involve sending a character array.
+&nbsp;&nbsp;&nbsp;Sending the commands from the controller involves sending a character array.
 The information is allocated in the array like the following:
 ```c++
 int sendSliderPanTiltStepSpeed(int command, short* arr) {
 	char data[11]; //Data array to send